HNK Hajduk Split: Colours

 Hajduk played its first game in a strip with red and white vertical stripes, which symbolized the Croatian coat of arms.
 The former Austrian City Council did not want to be seen as partisan and would not allow club colors to be made up from the emergent Croatian tricolour.
 Hajduk changed its kit design to red and blue vertical stripes with white "Hajduk" written in the middle.
 1914 saw the club choose a white shirt, blue shorts and socks; a combination that symbolizes white sails on a blue sea.
 The color white has since then become a symbol for the club, along with the nickname 'Bili' ('Whites').

 Its away strip consists of red and blue shirts with vertical stripes (sometimes narrow, sometimes wide), blue shorts and socks, to symbolize the Croatian flag.
 From 2008 to 2011, the stripes were made horizontal.
 Although UEFA has not introduced compulsory registration of the third set of colours, one possibility was shirts of vertical red and white stripes, but were not adopted due to the resemblance of club colours of Red Star Belgrade.
-Third set of colours was therefore often a combination of first two (most often completely white outfit), until a new gray design, composed of small triangular fan flags was introduced in 2015.
+The third set of colours was therefore often a combination of first two (most often completely white outfit), until a new gray design, composed of small triangular fan flags, was introduced in 2015.

-At one time the main colours were to be a combination of navy blue, white with blue horizontal stripes, but this kit was only sporadically worn by goalkeepers Stipe Pletikosa and Danijel Subašić.
+At one time the main colours were to be a combination of navy blue and white with blue horizontal stripes, but this kit was only sporadically worn by goalkeepers Stipe Pletikosa and Danijel Subašić.

 Crest

 Hajduk's crest consists of the Croatian checkerboard with 25 red and white checkers bordered by a circle of blue ribbon, with two white vertical lines on each side.
 The words Hajduk and Split are written above and below the checkerboard respectively.
 The symbolism of the white vertical lines is still under discussion, with theories such as being a symbol of the four founders, the equals sign or quotation marks.

 The modern crest is almost identical to the one created in 1911.
 The original was designed by one of club's founders Vjekoslav Ivanišević.
 It was then taken to Ana, the sister of the Kaliterna brothers who took a drawing of the crest to a convent where nuns created 20–30 pieces by hand.
-The crest first appeared in public in 1926 during a performance of the Tijardović opera "Kraljica baluna" as part of the scenery.
+The crest first appeared in public in 1926 during a performance of the Tijardović opera Kraljica baluna as part of the scenery.

-However, Hajduk did not wear the original crest before World War II as it was not obligatory at the time.
-After the club's rebirth following the end of WWII the new crest became just a red star – a symbol of anti-fascism which Hajduk stood up for during the war.
+However, Hajduk did not wear the original crest before World War II, as it was not obligatory at the time.
+After the club's rebirth following the end of WWII, the new crest became just a red star – a symbol of anti-fascism which Hajduk stood up for during the war.
 In 1960, a new crest was made, similar to the old one but with the red star in the middle instead of the former red and white traditional checkerboard.
 In 1990, while on tour in Australia, the original crest was returned and has been used ever since.